framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-*raspiBackup* is only supported for Raspberry Pis and RaspbianOS.
-You can use option --unsupportedEnvironment you can still try to use *raspiBackup*, because it also runs under many other Linux distributions and raspberry-compatible hardware.
-In case of errors, however, no support is provided due to a lack of test hardware and software and time, no support is provided.
-[Supported hardware and software](supported-hardware-and-software.md)
+*raspiBackup* is only supported for Raspberry Pis and RaspbianOS and Ubuntu.
+You can use option --unsupportedEnvironment and still try to use *raspiBackup*, because it also runs under many other Linux distributions and raspberry-compatible hardware.
+In case of errors, however, no support is provided due to a lack of test hardware and software and time.
+See [supported hardware and software](supported-hardware-and-software.md)

 Further actions: